Lifespan Events

 ml_models.clear()

-The first thing to notice, is that we are defining an async function with yield.
-This is very similar to Dependencies with yield.
+The first thing to notice, is that we are defining an async function

-The first part of the function, before the yield, will be executed before the application starts.
-And the part after the yield will be executed after the application has finished.
+before the application starts.
+And the part after the yield

 This lifespan will create an iris_prediction model on application startup and cleanup the references after the app is shutdown.